Captain and Crew

 Cassie Sleeper – Medic/Deckhand

 A native of Long Beach, California, Sleeper started sailing in 1997 with the Los Angeles Maritime Institute.
-She has worked as a professional tall ship sailor for the past seven years, and has sailed 11 tall ships–all of which have been square-rigged except for one.
+She worked as a professional tall ship sailor for seven years before the 38th Voyage, and has sailed 11 tall ships – all square-rigged except for one.
 She has crossed the Atlantic and the equator twice.
-Most recently, Sleeper worked as a rigger for the Charles W. Morgan restoration this past winter.
+Most recently, Sleeper worked as a rigger for the Charles W. Morgan restoration the winter before the 38th Voyage.
 She has a B.A. in Psychology from Whittier College and holds a 200 ton Near Coastal Master license.